 Star San is my sanitizer of choice.
-It’s food safe and no rinse.
+When mixed properly, it’s food safe and no rinse.
 Required contact time is one minute.
 It has worked very well for me for quite some time and I’m convinced that it’s one of the most economical solutions available if you use the spray bottle method outlined here.
 I’ve used a single 32 oz bottle for years.
 Like 5+ years.

 How long is Star San good for?